 This is Week #41 of my 2011 cooking challenge!
-Click on the above graphic to view all P&TC recipes.
+Click here to view all recipes from this challenge.
 All recipes created for this challenge come from the Food and Wine Annual Cookbook 2010: An Entire Year of Recipes.

 Phew, it has been yet another busy/crazy/unusual week!
 I got my first snarky blog comment this week.
 DELETE.
 I guess I'm lucky that it has taken a year for that to happen!
 And my boys have both been sick.
 Elijah experienced four croup episodes within a three-day span.
 And life is just plain busy for me right now.
 I'm trying to start a photography business, while accomplishing everything else I already have going.
 It's a lot.
 But it will be worth it.